aidansteele/flowdog/docs/README.md

 ephemeral key pair and certificate in memory, asks KMS to sign it and then uses that as an intermediate certificate authority.
 This means we can have fast TLS de/re-encryption with no stored secrets.

+When Wireshark is attached, flowdog can stream TLS key logs in [NSS Key Log Format][klf].
+This allows the Wireshark user to view all decrypted TLS traffic without giving away either the KMS private key (impossible) or intermediate CA private key (very unwise).

 ## Why so hard?